AccuWeather's New RealImpact(TM) Scale for Hurricanes will Revolutionize Damage Predictions for Greater Public Safety

 "Unlike the very limited Saffir-Simpson scale, which accounts only for wind speed, the more comprehensive AccuWeather RealImpact Scale for Hurricanes properly informs people about the real impacts of a storm, so they can utilize the most accurate information to make the best decisions to protect themselves, their families and property from all of the dangers and risks of tropical storms and hurricanes."

 For example, AccuWeather and the rest of the meteorological community struggled with how best to communicate to the public that Hurricane Florence would be devastating since it was only expected to be a Category 1 on the Saffir-Simpson scale when it came ashore in North Carolina in September 2018.
 According to AccuWeather, this low rating on the Saffir-Simpson scale may have impeded some people's understanding of the need to evacuate or take other necessary precautions despite the threat of disastrous inland flooding and storm surge along the coast.
 In fact, Mayor Dana Outlaw of New Bern, N.C., a city of about 30,000 residents, told NPR that people stayed in their homes, despite evacuation orders.
-On the new scale, Hurricane Florence would have been designated with AccuWeather RealImpact of 4 or AccuWeather RI4.
+On the new scale, Hurricane Florence would have been designated with AccuWeather RealImpact of 4.

 "When Hurricane Harvey hit in the greater Houston area, the nation's fourth largest city, we immediately released an estimate of the total damage and economic loss of the storm at $160 billion and then upped it to $190 billion -- which turned out to be closest to the correct estimate -- while several financial institutions were projecting a loss of $6-8 billion," said Myers.
 "Further, we correctly expected there would be significant loss of life from Hurricane Harvey due to the extensive flooding.
 When AccuWeather saw how the media and other sources, including financial institutions, were greatly underestimating the potential damage and economic loss that we expected Harvey to cause, we became concerned because we knew that all interested parties would not appreciate the magnitude of the disaster that was developing, and many people would not take proper precautions or get to safety.
 By making our bold prediction of $190 billion early, accurately, and further ahead than other sources, AccuWeather believes it saved lives," said Myers.